CA-JunPark/Vocab/implementation_plan.md

 # Vocabulary Notebook Application - Implementation Plan

 ## Goal Description
 Create a multiplatform (Android & Windows) vocabulary notebook application that leverages Google Gemini for automated content generation (translations, examples, antonyms) and Google Drive for data backup/sync.
-The app will use a local SQLite database for storage.
+The app will use a local SQLite database for storage and Turso for cloud storage.

 ## Tech Stack
 - **Language**: Kotlin